12gaugekenshin/idk-what-im-doing/README.md

 Energy-Proof Integration (via KII / ZETA for carbon accounting)

-Example Code
+Example Codes (I do not code!
+These examples were generated as a concept to further embody the idea!
+They probably will not work as i have no clue on developing / writing code!)

-See /examples for working Rust and Python prototypes.
+See /idk's for Rust and Python prototypes.
-These generate JSON events representing model checkpoints and compute proofs, ready for later integration with Kaspa RPC.
+These (would if working) generate JSON events representing model checkpoints and compute proofs, ready for later integration with Kaspa RPC.

 cargo run